Our religious school offers a dynamic and engaging environment in which children can learn both Judaics and Hebrew.

 Come celebrate with us and meet new friends.
 RSVP's preferred but drop-ins are always welcome.

-For more information, email our Religious School Committee.
+For more information, email our Religious School Director or our Religious School Committee.

 For students in grades 8 through 10 Confirmation classes are available.